IljaN/narr/README.md

 2023/02/18 16:59:53 ✓ Finished    https://www.netflix.com/watch/81238005?trackId=14170056  ⟾  /home/looper/81238005-14170056-605394647632969758, got 65346400 bytes
 ```

-It is also possible to navigate to the netflix home page.
+It is also possible to navigate to the Netflix home page.
 Narr will then download audio tracks of trailers or previews.

 ## How it works